 How Gear Ratio Affects Your Bass Fishing

 A medium gear ratio will allow you to effectively fish lures both slowly and quickly.
 You can slow down and fish swimbaits and deep-diving crankbaits slowly, and then rev up to catch the slack created from fishing worms, jigs, jerkbaits, and topwater.
 Generally, serious bass fishermen use a fast gear ratio for lures that produce slack in their line, or when they need to get the fish out of heavy cover quickly.
 The quicker you can reel in slack, the quicker you’re able to control the lure, set the hook, and bring fish out of heavy cover.
-However, bass pro’s maintain dozens of rod/reel set ups for this purpose (thousands of $$$).
+However, bass pro’s maintain dozens of rod and reel setups for this purpose (thousands of $$$).
 An average angler can do all this effectively on 1 baitcaster with a medium gear ratio.
 You just need to physically reel faster to produce the speed and slow down when appropriate.

 Best Gear Ratio For Worm Fishing

-Plastic worms are great for working around heavy cover and places you’re likely to snag.
+Soft plastics, especially plastic worms, are great for working around heavy cover and places you’re likely to snag.
 In these scenarios, try to bring the fish out of the cover as fast as possible.
 This helps to prevent getting snagged or wrapped around cover.
 Fast gear ratios are great for this.
 Medium gear ratios work too, but again—you’ll have to physically reel faster to speed it up.
 So if you have the budget, this is a good scenario to invest in a fast reel and a medium reel.

 Best Gear Ratio For All Around Fishing